superfly/docs/reference/error-codes.html.md

 #### PR03: No candidate machines found after retries

+This error is functionally similar to `PR01`.
+It only applies to HTTP services however, and up to 90 retries are attempted before the proxy gives up and issues this error.
+This error should also display the cause of the most recent error before this one.

 #### PR04: No candidate machines found after retries

+This error is functionally similar to `PR03`, except it will not display previous errors.

 #### PR05: Statics retrieval failed

+The proxy failed to retrieve a static file from the specified Tigris storage bucket.

 #### PL01: Bypassed connection concurrency limit

+[Concurrency limits](https://fly.io/docs/reference/concurrency/#main-content-start) set in `fly.toml` define how traffic should be balanced across machines in your app.

+This error occurs when concurrency is measured as the number of concurrent **connections**.

+To diagnose, check if:
+* your app is using too much CPU, memory or disk I/O
+* your app applies its own concurrency limits
+* Connection pools to external services like databases are exhausted
+* Connections to external services from your app are slow

 #### PL02: Bypassed request concurrency limit

+This error is similar to `PL01`, but refers to concurrency measured as the number of concurrent **requests**.